alexaytov/my-portfolio/_posts/2025-06-11-autopi-sharepoint-content-best-practices.md

 * **GetParticipantId:** Retrieves the ID of a SharePoint user (participant) by email address. 🧑
 * **GetToken:** Retrieves an OAuth token from Azure AD using client ID and secret. 🔑
 * **GetTokenFromJWT:** Retrieves an OAuth token from Azure AD using a JWT (JSON Web Token). 🗝️
+* **CreateAndStoreJWTTokenFromCertificate:** Generates a JWT (JSON Web Token) using a certificate and stores it in Automation Pilot for secure authentication with SharePoint. 🔑
+* **CreateJWTTokenFromCertificate:** Generates a JWT (JSON Web Token) using a certificate for secure authentication with SharePoint. 🔐

 ### Other Helpful Tips 👍